ayeshaa63/c10-lmnh-plants-project/etl-script/README.md

 ### extract.py

-Extracts the data which is in JSON form, from an API endpoint and loads it into a pandas dataframe.
-The dataframe is passed to transform.py
+Extracts the data which is in JSON form, from an API endpoint and loads it a list of dictionaries.
+The list of dictionaries is returned for use in transform.py.
+The script uses multiprocessing to ensure speed because the script will be triggered every minute so it has a maximum of a minute to run.

 ### transform.py

-Cleans and normalises the data within the passed in dataframe.
-The dataframe is passed to load.py.
+Takes the key fields from the list of dictionaries passed in and creates a DataFrame.
+The data is then cleaned and normalised with errors being caught and handled appropriately.
+Any error that involves a sensor failure is put into a sensor failure list which is then passed to email_alert.py to give the recipients a warning.
+Email alert code is commented out so as not to run over the email limit on AWS.
+A DataFrame is returned.

 ### load.py

-Uploads a passed in dataframe to the Microsoft SQL Server database.
+This script takes in a DataFrame of passed in plant information and uploads the data to their respective relations within the database.
+The database used is a Microsoft TSQL Database hosted on AWS RDS.
+The entire ETL Script is run from this file and so is the main script.

 ### insert_missing_metadata.py